It’s finally happening!!!!!!

-The epic tournament will take place eventually… in the meantime, everyone is invited to join the usual group for bowling on Thursdays at noon.
-Just make sure to contact Chris K. to let her know you’re interested before day’s end on Wednesday.
+The epic tournament will take place soon… in the meantime, everyone is invited to join the usual group for bowling on Thursdays at noon.
+Just contact Chris K. the day before to make sure they’re going that week and so that she can reserve enough lanes.

 We’ve got a fancy shmancy new screen in the Break Room, as I’m sure you’ve noticed.
 Thanks to AIS, this screen showcases whose turn it is to clean AND who’s on the Treats R Us Most Wanted List!
 What a great tool to help us remember to keep our lovely Break Room clean and to remind us all to stay honest. ;)